Undergraduate Programs and Minors:

 Combined Undergraduate/Graduate Programs:

 - NEW!
-Bachelor of Science/Master of Oceanography (BS/MO) – 5 year program.
+Bachelor of Science/Master of Oceanography (BS/MO).
+This 5-year program is designed for URI students who want to enter the MO program at the Graduate School of Oceanography while still an undergraduate and complete the MO one year after completing the BS.
 For Program Description click here.
 For additional information, go to 5th Year MO page.

 - MS and PhD in Biological and Environmental Sciences (in CELS)